-The possible impact on heritage resources has been identified as a possible environmental impact as a result of the construction of the Waste Water Treatment Works and sewer line.
+The possible impact on heritage resources has been identified as a possible environmental impact as a result of the development.

 A Heritage Impact Assessment will be conducted on the site.

 The terms of reference for the heritage and archaeological study are as follows: